-- 12.01.1 All applicants for positions, including priority applicants as described in 12.03.1, must apply directly and in writing, providing an updated application (specific or general, see Appendix F) and/or curriculum vitae to each of the hiring units in which she seeks employment.
-With the exception of newly admitted PhD 1 students a general application shall be submitted between 15 November and 31 January, and shall apply to all positions in the hiring unit for all academic sessions that commence during the twelve months following 31 January.
-The employer agrees to notify all full-time graduate students of the dates for submitting general applications.
-The employer undertakes that no appointments shall be made prior to 31 January.
-Any applications submitted outside of these dates shall be specific to a particular position(s). - 12.01.2 With the exception of initial teaching assistantships, all appointments shall be made from among the candidates with the preferred and required qualifications, or, where no candidate has the preferred qualifications, from among the candidates with the required qualifications.
-It is understood that in the event of a conflict between Article 12.01.2 and Article 12.05 (Right of First Refusal), the latter article shall prevail and apply. - 12.01.3 An address list of all hiring units may be obtained from the student's Graduate Program Office.
-Each Graduate Program Director shall post a listing of all hiring units in which teaching assistantships may arise that students within the department may be qualified to hold. - 12.01.4 The employer will provide the applicant with a dated receipt of application signed by the person(s) in the hiring unit designated to receive CUPE 3903 applications.
+- With the exception of initial teaching assistantships, all appointments shall be made from among the candidates with the preferred and required qualifications, or, where no candidate has the preferred qualifications, from among the candidates with the required qualifications.
+It is understood that in the event of a conflict between Article 12.01.2 and Article 12.05 (Right of First Refusal), the latter article shall prevail and apply. - An address list of all hiring units may be obtained from the student's Graduate Program Office.
+Each Graduate Program Director shall post a listing of all hiring units in which teaching assistantships may arise that students within the department may be qualified to hold. - The employer will provide the applicant with a dated receipt of application signed by the person(s) in the hiring unit designated to receive CUPE 3903 applications.
 If the application is delivered by the applicant, the receipt will be returned immediately and by hand to the applicant.
-If the application is delivered by mail, the receipt will be returned by mail to the applicant's home address, provided the applicant supplies the hiring unit with a self-addressed, stamped envelope. - 12.01.5 Anyone who has been offered admission as a full-time doctoral candidate shall be sent a general application form and an address list of all hiring units, and shall be advised to submit a general application and curriculum vitae to each hiring unit in which they wish to be considered for a teaching assistantship.

-- 12.01.6 Persons currently registered as Master's candidates at York University and who contemplate applying for internal admission to the related doctoral program will be advised to submit a general application as per this article. - 12.01.7 The parties recognize that the employer must select individuals for appointment to positions from among candidates competent and able to perform the various duties and responsibilities of those positions.
+If the application is delivered by mail, the receipt will be returned by mail to the applicant's home address, provided the applicant supplies the hiring unit with a self-addressed, stamped envelope. - Anyone who has been offered admission as a full-time doctoral candidate shall be sent a general application form and an address list of all hiring units, and shall be advised to submit a general application and curriculum vitae to each hiring unit in which they wish to be considered for a teaching assistantship. - Persons currently registered as Master's candidates at York University and who contemplate applying for internal admission to the related doctoral program will be advised to submit a general application as per this article. - The parties recognize that the employer must select individuals for appointment to positions from among candidates competent and able to perform the various duties and responsibilities of those positions.